 The Big Faceless Java PDF Library is the smartest Java PDF library for creating, editing, displaying and printing Acrobat PDF documents.
 The PDF API is small, fast, easy to use and integrate into your projects, and is completely written in Java.

-The PDF Library reads and writes PDFs up to version 1.7 (Acrobat 8.0) and boasts a dynamic range of features including:
+The PDF Library reads and writes PDFs compatible with all versions of Acrobat, and boasts a dynamic range of features including:

 - Transparent Unicode support - create documents in Arabic, Russian or Japanese as easily as English

 - TrueType and Type1 fonts, with subsetting for smaller files.
 Great for OCR